 In 1997, Canada became a signatory of the ABT and incorporated the 1996 Reference Paper into its GATS schedule of commitments.
 In many respects Canada's domestic legislation reflects these commitments under NAFTA, GATS and the ABT.
-Canada still maintains foreign ownership restrictions with respect to telecommunications
+Canada still maintains foreign ownership restrictions with respect to telecommunications services, however.
+This largely flows from concerns over cultural content and, to a lesser extent, national security.

-Under the Broadcasting Act a license to operate a station will only be granted to Canadian citizens.84
+Under the Broadcasting Act a license to operate a station will only be granted to Canadian citizens.